“Have you watched NBC’s The Office?” Most people who are asked this question will reply with a loud and definite “Yes!”

 Jim’s misconception is seconded by many people, who feel that technology takes away the personal touch from a business.
 However, technology can only make your services better!
 It makes your work more efficient and effective, which will help you serve your customers better!
-Tech adoption in the form of CRM can be beneficial for all businesses, but especially for small businesses.
+Tech adoption in the form of CRM can be beneficial for all businesses, but especially for growing businesses.
 You can also focus on creating a social media presence for yourself, improving your website and mobile applications for seamless usage, and utilizing emerging technologies like VR and AR in your marketing.

 5. Value every Member of your Team